An Exhaustive Graphic Design Course Curriculum for Students

 Career Paths for Graphic Designers:

 Graphic design is a cracking subject to subject as it offers a diverse range of career opportunities for the graduates to pursue.
-Just because you studied graphic design doesn’t mean you can only be a graphic designer.
+Just because you studied graphic, the design doesn’t mean you can only be a graphic designer.
 In fact, it can lead you astoundingly to tons of other job opportunities.
 Design career is so extensive that you can make use of your craft and education to some of the lucrative positions.
 If you aspire to work for a company, you can work for an advertising agency, publishing agency, photo editing company, industrial design firm, and many other industries.
-However, if you have the potential to become your own boss, that is to become an entrepreneur, you can also go for utilizing your talent and skill.
+However, if you have the potential to become your own boss, that is to become an entrepreneur, you can also go for it utilizing your talent and skill.
 On top of that, you can work as a freelancer as well.

 - Graphic Designer: An entry-level graphic designer functions under a seasoned graphic designer and predominantly aids in designing projects like print ads, website banners, and original arts for products.
 With some experience under one’s belt, a graphic designer designs graphics and layouts for product illustrations, company logos, artworks, etc. Depending on the industry they work for, their range of responsibilities differ.
 They can also work as freelancers without following particular rules and regulations like how to work and when to work.
 That means, they can work following their own styles.
 However, there are some hurdles in working as a freelancer like seeking and landing clients, pitching works, managing finances, and also following tight deadlines.

 - Creative Director: Creative director is another position that graphic designers can opt for after garnering considerable experience.
 Creative directors are mainly tasked with inter-departmental projects.
 A creative director is liable for the overall vision of a project, product, campaign, and company.
 He converts ideas into tangible and intangible design materials.
 Creative directors ensure the overall majestic look of various product designs.
-This job requires aspiring professionals to boast leadership, budgeting and time management skill.
+This job requires the aspiring professionals to boast leadership, budgeting and time management skill.

 - Multimedia Designer: A multimedia artist or designer possesses a wide range of skills in art, sound, and design to produce audio, video, art, and animated image.
 They develop some exceptional skills to create visual effects that will inform, entertain, and engage the audience.
 Their task encompasses designing props, costumes, and sets blending imagination with creativity in addition to their technical expertise on various multimedia software.
 They guide the set assistants on design methods and exhort them on technical production such as lighting and sound to make sure it aligns with their designs.

 - 3D Designer: With an in-depth study on graphic design, a graphic designer can take up his career in 3D designing.
 Instead of choosing a career that embodies traditional skills, 3D designing enables a student to master in real-life design.
-Whether it’s an architectural design, character design, or a product design, 3D designers can shape their designs that look like real buildings, real characters, and real products.
+Whether it’s an architectural design, character design, or product design, 3D designers can shape their designs that look like real buildings, characters, and products.
 They can be rotated three-dimensionally to view from all the angles.
 Among the products that they design, mobile, laptop, chair, table, sofa, bottle, etc. are noteworthy.

 Graphic design is a lucrative field not only in terms of building a flourishing career but also in terms of making money.
 This is one of the rare fields which is unlikely to be obsolete in the near future.
 The more you refine your skills and notch up experience, the more you will be sought-after to your clients.
 Whether you work as a freelancer or for any company, you can earn considerable bucks and standardize your lifestyle.